sinhashubh/datatable-examples/README.md

 # datatable-examples
-Using DataTables plug-in for jQuery.
+Using DataTables plug-in for jQuery https://datatables.net

 Having functionalities such as :
 1. Search